 As mentioned in the model requirements, the Edge TPU requires 8-bit quantized input tensors.
 However, if you pass the Edge TPU Compiler a model that's internally quantized but still uses float inputs, the compiler leaves a quantize op at the beginning of your graph (which runs on the CPU).
 Likewise, the output is dequantized at the end.

 So it's okay if your TensorFlow Lite model uses float inputs/outputs.
-However, if you run an inference with the Edge TPU Python API, that API requires all input data be in uint8 format, so the model must use quantized inputs and outputs.
-Instead, you can use the TensorFlow Lite API, which provides full control of the input tensors, so you can pass your model float inputs and the on-CPU quantize op converts the input to int8 for processing on the Edge TPU.
+However, if you run an inference with the Edge TPU Python API, that API requires all input data be in uint8 format.
+You can instead use the TensorFlow Lite API, which provides full control of the input tensors, allowing you to pass your model float inputs—the on-CPU quantize op then converts the input to int8 for processing on the Edge TPU.

-But beware that if your model uses float input and output, then there will be some amount of latency added due to the data format conversion, though it should be negligible.
+But beware that if your model uses float input and output, then there will be some amount of latency added due to the data format conversion, though it should be negligible for most models (the bigger the input tensor, the more latency you'll see).
+So to achieve the best performance possible, we recommend fully quantizing your model so the input and output use int8 or uint8 data.

 After you train and convert your model to TensorFlow Lite (with quantization), the final step is to compile it with the Edge TPU Compiler.